Wootric/slate/source/includes/_install_android.md

 // Inside your method
 Wootric wootric = Wootric.init(this, <YOUR_CLIENT_ID>, <YOUR_CLIENT_SECRET>, <YOUR_ACCOUNT_TOKEN>);

-// TODO: The current logged in user's email address. wootric.setEndUserEmail("nps@example.com");
+// TODO: Required to uniquely identify a user.
+It can be any unique value other than email. wootric.setEndUserEmail("nps@example.com");
 // TODO: The current logged in user's sign-up date as a Unix timestamp. wootric.setEndUserCreatedAt(1234567890);